Monodromy of Kodaira Fibrations of Genus $3$: Introduction

 A Kodaira fibration is a non-isotrivial fibration $f\colon S\rightarrow B$ from a smooth algebraic surface $S$ to a smooth algebraic curve $B$ such that for every $b\in B$, the fiber $F_b:=f^{-1}(b)$ is also a smooth algebraic curve.
 The non-isotriviality of the fibration, meaning the property that not all fibers $F_b$ are isomorphic as algebraic varieties, ensures that the fundamental group $\pi_1(B)$ does not act trivially on the fibers.

 Such fibrations were originally constructed by Kodaira \cite{kodsur} as a way to show that, unlike the topological Euler characteristic, the signature $\sigma$ of a manifold, meaning the signature of the intersection form on the middle homology of the manifold, is not multiplicative for fiber bundles.
-More precisely, for any fiber bundle $\phi\colon X \rightarrow Y$ with fiber $F$, the topological Euler characteristic $\chi_{\mathrm{top}}$ satisfies $\chi_{\mathrm{top}}(X)=\chi_{\mathrm{top}}(Y)\chi_{\mathrm{top}}(F).$ Prior to Kodaira's construction, Chern-Hirzebruch-Serre \cite{chs} had shown that if $\pi_1(Y)$ acts trivially on the fiber $F$, then the signature also satisfies $\sigma(X)=\sigma(Y)\sigma(F)$.
+More precisely, for any fiber bundle $\phi\colon X \rightarrow Y$ with fiber $F_y$, the topological Euler characteristic $\chi_{\mathrm{top}}$ satisfies $\chi_{\mathrm{top}}(X)=\chi_{\mathrm{top}}(Y)\chi_{\mathrm{top}}(F_y).$ Prior to Kodaira's construction, Chern-Hirzebruch-Serre \cite{chs} had shown that if $\pi_1(Y)$ acts trivially on the fiber $F_y$, then the signature also satisfies $\sigma(X)=\sigma(Y)\sigma(F)$.
 Kodaira's construction proved that this hypothesis about the fundamental group was necessary, since for any Kodaira fibration $f\colon S\rightarrow B$, the surface $S$ has signature $\sigma(S)>0$, while the algebraic curves $F_b$ and $B$ have antisymmetric intersection form and thus satisfy $\sigma(F_b)=\sigma(B)=0$.
-Kodaira fibrations thus illustrate the importance of the fundamental group in the connections between topological properties of a manifold and algebro-geometric properties of a variety.

 Any Kodaira fibration $f\colon S\rightarrow B$ induces a short exact sequence of fundamental groups